labgem/PPanGGOLiN/docs/user/practicalInformation.md

 ```

 ## Issues, Questions, Remarks
-If you have any question or issue with installing, using or understanding **PPanGGOLiN**, please do not hesitate to post an issue!
+If you have any question or issue with installing, using or understanding **PPanGGOLiN**, please do not hesitate to post an [issue in github](https://github.com/labgem/PPanGGOLiN/issues)!
 We cannot correct bugs if we do not know about them, and will try to help you the best we can.

-Before to report a bug add the option `--verbose 2` to your command to provide us more information.
+Before reporting a bug, if possible please add the option `--verbose 2` to your command to provide additional information.
+Please also add some context and tell us what you were trying to do.

 ## Citation
 If you use this tool for your research, please cite: